 What do pregnancy, allergic reactions, bee stings, skin infections, and softball injuries all have in common?

-These represent a few of the many reasons why fingers swell and people visit emergency departments or jewellery stores seeking ring removal.
+These represent a few of the many reasons why fingers swell and people visit emergency departments or jewelry stores seeking ring removal.

 Providing excellence in this competitive industry requires the best customer support tools.
 Whether it's a new purchase, or a family heirloom passed though generations, customers are emotionally attached to their rings.